 Incidents of Maltreatment that occur on or off-ice may be reported.
 Certain infractions also include an indefinite suspension pending a hearing, as well as mandatory hearings for repeat offenders.
 Incidents may be reported by the official or through the Independent Safe Sport Complaint Process.

-Hockey Alberta is committed to ensuring an investigation of all reports of Maltreatment, Bullying or Harassment involving participants takes place.
+Hockey Alberta is committed to ensuring a review of all reports of Maltreatment, Bullying or Harassment involving participants takes place.

 Hockey Canada Rulebook >